chhe/livecli/README.md

 # Kodi

-Livecli can be used with Kodi Leia, it can be installed from the [Livecli Kodi Repository](https://github.com/livecli/repo).
+Livecli can be used with Kodi Leia, it can be installed from the [Livecli Kodi Repository][kodi-repo].

-All Livecli specified commands should work there aswell.

-For more information see [service.livecli.proxy](https://github.com/livecli/service.livecli.proxy#servicelivecliproxy)
+For more information see [service.livecli.proxy][service.livecli.proxy]

 # Contributing